How to Write a Thesis

 Please add the declaration of authorship to your thesis

-The candidate is expected to be familiar with the general rules of writing a scientific paper and with the contents of the Research Seminar as part of the SBWL Informationswirtschaft.
-These rules are, for instance, presented in the lecture “Forschungsmethoden in der Wirtschaftsinformatik und im Operations Management” and further summarized in the following readings:
+We expect bachelor thesis candidates to have the necessary prior subject knowledge taught in the SBWLs Process & Knowledge Management or Data Science, i.e., to be a graduate or advanced SBWL student.
+All candidates (bachelor and master theses) are expected to be familiar with the general rules of writing a scientific paper and with the contents of the SBWL Research Seminar.
+These rules are, for instance, presented in the lecture "Forschungsmethoden in der Wirtschaftsinformatik und im Operations Management" and further summarized in the following reading:

 Jan Recker: Scientific Research in Information Systems: A Beginner’s Guide.
 Springer, Heidelberg, Germany (2012). www.springer.com/business+%26+management/business+information+systems/book/978-3-642-30047-9#